-Haloperidol, pimozide, and aripiprazole are currently the only U.S. Food and Drug Administration (FDA) approved medications to treat tics.
-However, because all three medications have the potential to cause many unwanted side effects, most physicians start with “off-label” use (not FDA approved specifically for treatment of tics) of guanfacine or clonidine, both of which are alpha- adrenergic agonist medications that are approved for use in the treatment of high blood pressure.
+Haloperidol (Haldol), pimozide (Orap), and aripiprazole (Abilify) are currently the only medications approved by the U.S. Food and Drug Administration (FDA) to treat tics.
+However, physicians may start with “off-label” use (not FDA approved specifically for treatment of tics) of guanfacine or clonidine, both of which are alpha- adrenergic agonist medications that are approved for use in the treatment of high blood pressure.
 These medications have been found to be moderately effective in reducing tics and to be better tolerated.

-Problems with the co-occurring conditions, such as ADHD and OCD, often require medication, which can improve quality of life in patients with TS.
-It is not unusual that treatment of these conditions can also result in a reduction of tics.
-ADHD symptoms of inattention, impulsivity, and hyperactivity often cause problems for school-aged children.
+Co-occurring conditions, such as ADHD and OCD, often require medication, which can improve quality of life in patients with TS.
+It is not unusual for the treatment of these conditions to result in a reduction of tics.
+Inattention, impulsivity, and hyperactivity are common symptoms seen in patients with ADHD and can be an obstacle for school-aged children.
 Stimulant medications, such as methylphenidate, can be effective in children who have TS and ADHD.
 Other non-stimulant medications, such as guanfacine, clonidine, and atomoxetine, may also be beneficial.
-The selective serotonin reuptake inhibitors (SSRIs), such as fluoxetine, sertraline, and fluvoxamine, are effective in youth and adults with anxiety/OCD.
+Selective serotonin reuptake inhibitors (SSRIs), such as fluoxetine, sertraline, and fluvoxamine, are effective in youth and adults with anxiety/OCD.
 Side effects are generally tolerable.
-If medication is recommended, make sure the clinician answers all questions about the benefits and risks.
+Be aware of the risks and benefits of these medications and share this information with your healthcare provider.